joaolotjr/joaolotjr/README.md

 - :purple_heart: Interested in becoming a leading front-end developer and helping other women grow in technology.
 - 📫 How to reach me: joaolotjr@gmail.com
-- 😄 Pronouns: he / Him
+- 😄 Pronouns: He / Him

  You can find out more about my work and my interests.
 Follow it!